oasys-kit/shadow4-advanced/README.md

-# shadow4-hybrid
+# shadow4-advanced
-implementation of hybrid methods for Shadow4
+implementation of advanced tools for Shadow4